JosephBatchelor/Sports_Market_Rest_API/README.md

 | :-------- | :------- | :-------------------------------- |
 | `eventid`      | `integer` | **Required**.
 Id of the event to fetch market data for |

-This will provde all market book details for spesific events.
+This will provide all market book details for spesific events using an eventid which can be obtained from /events/:id.

 ![Market-book/eventid](https://github.com/JosephBatchelor/WSD_Technical_Test/blob/main/RDME_Images/market-book_event.png)